1

 – Isabel

-Nov 26, 2012 at 10:06
+Commented Nov 26, 2012 at 10:06

 • Yep, that definitely was the question and I think you've answered it well!
 The issue is that Fireworks is masking the blue and yellow circles, then the grey circle and compositing them as two elements.
 Photoshop is clipping the entire thing at the end, giving cleaner edges.
 (Maybe I need to investigate Fireworks a bit more to see if it does what I want.)
-Nov 26, 2012 at 10:10
+Commented Nov 26, 2012 at 10:10

 • Yes, but I think that is the result of my decision of giving a glow to the masked circles and no effect at all to the grey one.
 You can also apply the desired effect to the whole element (blue, yellow and grey circle) if that is what you want.
 Have in mind Fireworks does everything you need from this point of view and with the best results, it is just a metter of finding out how.